stratum-mining/stratum/roles/translator/README.md

 ### Configuration File

-`tproxy-config-local-jdc-example.toml` and `tproxy-config-local-pool-example.toml` are examples of configuration files for the Translator Proxy
+`tproxy-config-local-jdc-example.toml` and `tproxy-config-local-pool-example.toml` are examples of configuration files for the Translator Proxy.

 The configuration file contains the following information: